-- The distance between two notes/pitches played together is called, harmonic interval.
+- The difference between two sounds/pitches is called, harmonic interval.

 - Intervals are named by size and quality.

-- Interval Size: count the note names between the two notes given. (see table below)
+- Interval Size: distance between two given notes. (see table below)

 - Intervals that are 2, 3, 6, or 7 in size can be major, minor, diminished or augmented.
 These intervals can never be perfect.

 - Intervals that are 1, 4, 5, or 8 in size can be perfect, diminished or augmented.
 These intervals can never be major or minor.